-Several factors have been shown to influence the magnitude of switch costs, including the type of stimuli being presented.
-For example, exaggerated switch costs have been found for stimuli that do not clearly cue to be performed task by simultaneously providing features relevant to two task sets (Luwel, Schillemans, Ongehan, & Vershaffel, 2009).
-Termed bivalent stimuli, these items activate both task-sets used in a switch task (e.g.., presenting participants with letter-number pairs and having them switch between classifying the letter or the number).
-Compared to univalent stimuli which only correspond to a single task-set (i.e., presenting participants with letters or numbers in isolation rather than simultaneously), responses to bivalent stimuli are often slowed.
-This is because participants must keep both task-sets active in working memory and, prior to responding, must quickly consider which response corresponds to the correct task-set on each trial (e.g., bivalency cost; Meier & Rey-Mermet, 2012; Woodward, Meier, Tipper, & Graf; 2003).
-Several bivalent switch tasks have been developed (e.g., Stroop task-switching: Spieler et al., 1996; alphabet-arithmetic task: Koch, Prinz, & Allport, 2005), however, a commonly used bivalent switch-task, and one used in the current study, is the Consonant-Vowel/Odd-Even task (CVOE; Minear & Shah, 2008; Huff et al., 2015; Rogers & Monsell, 1995), which involves the classification of letter-number pairs (e.g., A 15).
+Several factors have been shown to influence the magnitude of switch costs.
+Importantly, exaggerated switch costs have been found for bivalent stimuli which contain features relevant to two task sets (e.g., Luwel, Schillemans, Ongehan, & Vershaffel, 2009).
+Unlike univalent stimuli, bivalent stimuli activate both task-sets used in a switch task (e.g., presenting participants with letter-number pairs and having them switch between classifying the letter or the number) and as a result, responses to bivalent stimuli are often slowed (e.g., bivalency cost; Meier & Rey-Mermet, 2012; Woodward, Meier, Tipper, & Graf; 2003).
+While several bivalent switch tasks have been developed (e.g., Stroop task-switching: Spieler et al., 1996; alphabet-arithmetic task: Koch, Prinz, & Allport, 2005), in the current study, we utilize the Consonant-Vowel/Odd-Even task (CVOE; Minear & Shah, 2008; Huff et al., 2015; Rogers & Monsell, 1995), which involves the classification of letter-number pairs (e.g., A 15).
 Depending on the cued task-set, participants are instructed to either classify the letter in the pair as a consonant/vowel or the number as odd/even.
 An advantage of the CVOE task is that it assesses task-switching using stimuli that are relatively equivalent in terms of difficulty (see Rogers & Monsell, 1995).
 Furthermore, because this task can be easily configured with both pure and switch blocks, local and global switch costs can each be computed.
 Thus, the CVOE task can be used to investigate hypothesized working memory processes in addition to factors affecting trial-level performance.